This page tells you about the brain and related structures. There are sections about

 As the nerve fibres leave the brain, they cross over from one side to the other.
 This means that the nerves that come from the right side of your brain control the left side of your body.
 So if you have a brain tumour causing weakness on the left side of your body, the tumour will be in the right side of your brain.

-Each cerebral hemisphere is divided into 4 areas called the
+Each cerebral hemisphere is divided into 4 areas which are explained below

 The frontal lobe contains areas that work with speaking, planning, problem solving, starting particular movements, and some aspects of personality and character.
 Towards the back of the frontal lobe are areas that coordinate movement and also process sensations.